helloguo/notes/AzureFunctions.md

     }
 ```

 On Azure cloud, we usually use Azure Blob to store files.
-In consequence, Azure Functions uses Azure Blob to access files as well.
+Similarly, Azure Functions uses Azure Blob to access files as well.
 In order to use Azure Blob, we need to integrate Azure Blob Storage as input or output based on how we want to manipulate it.
-For above example, we use the file as input.
+For the above example, we use the file as input.
 So we integrate Azure Blob Storage as Inputs.
-After that, we will have a `function.json` in same directory with `run.csx`.
-The following code shows how `function.json` looks like:
+Afterward we will have a `function.json` in same directory with `run.csx`.
+The following code shows what `function.json` looks like:

 ```
 {